-It feels like we’ve had an A to Z of storms recently!
 Is it just me, or does it feel like winter has been going on for-eee-ver?!
-I don’t know about you, but I am so ready to invite some Spring into my home.
+I am so ready to invite some Spring into my home.
 Even if it’s still horrible outside, I just need a reminder that Spring is just around the corner.
 And this very simple Bunny Canvas is a great, simple project to start off with.
-And how cute does this little fellow look, just propped on the side, or hanging on a wall?
+How cute does this little fellow look, just propped on the side, or hanging on a wall?

 Here’s what you need

 To create your simple bunny canvas you’ll only need a few things.

 - A canvas – I used one that was 20 x 20 cm.
 I bought a pack of 4 at Home Bargains and I think I only paid about £2.99 for 4.
 Bargain!
 If they don’t do them at Home Bargains anymore, Wilkinsons may have them or alternatively of course, there’s good old Amazon here.

 - Acrylic paint of your colour choice, I used this Hydrangea colour

 - A pom pom – I used a 3 cm white pom pom that I had left over from a previous project, but you can make your own if you’re feeling adventurous.
 Alternatively, just use a cotton wool ball (they come in lovely pastel shades that you can mix and match for a whole load of bunnies)

 - Glue Gun, or strong hobby glue